tezos/tezos-mirror/docs/developer/testing.rst

    the Tezos root.
 To execute them on :ref:`your own machine
    <executing_gitlab_ci_locally>` using the GitLab CI system, run
    ``gitlab-runner exec docker unit:requester``.
- - Integration tests for P2P in the shell.
+ - Integration tests for the P2P layer in the shell.
 For instance :src:`src/lib_p2p/test/test_p2p_pool.ml`.
 This test forks a set of processes that exercise large parts of the P2P layer.
 To execute it locally, run ``dune build @runtest_p2p_pool`` in the Tezos root.
-To execute all P2P tests on :ref:`your own machine
+To execute the P2P tests on :ref:`your own machine
    <executing_gitlab_ci_locally>` using the GitLab CI system, run
    ``gitlab-runner exec docker unit:p2p``.
+The job-name ``unit:p2p`` is ill-chosen, since the test is in fact an integration test.

 References:
  - `Alcotest README <https://github.com/mirage/alcotest>`_.